LASIK in Houston, TX

 Like any surgical procedure, LASIK is not something that’s right for everyone.
 Between 10-15% of all potential LASIK candidates are not qualified for the procedure.
-The only way to know if you’re a good fit for LASIK is to have a LASIK consultation.
+A LASIK eye surgery consultation will provide your results.
 Here are some of the common factors taken into consideration for LASIK candidacy:

 You must be at least 18 years old to undergo LASIK eye surgery.
 This is FDA mandated, meaning teenagers under the age of 18 cannot get LASIK.

 Many LASIK surgeons prefer patients wait to get the procedure when they are in their mid to late twenties.
 This is to make sure your eyes are stable and will no longer change after you have LASIK.

 Can I Have LASIK While Pregnant or Nursing?

 You should wait to have LASIK until you know that you are done having children, as every pregnancy can lead to your eyes changing again.
 If you’re nursing, you must wait at least three months after you’ve finished nursing before you can get LASIK to make sure your eyes have stabilized.